 As water moves underneath your concrete slabs, it can wash away the soil that’s supporting the weight of the concrete.
 As this happens, it creates a void, or empty space, underneath.
 Over time, with nothing to support it, your concrete slab can begin to sink or cave in.

-We would be happy to provide you a free evaluation and cost estimate in Huntsville, Tuscaloosa, Hoover, Madison, Decatur, Columbus, Auburn and other local areas.
+We would be happy to provide you a free evaluation and cost estimate in Huntsville, Birmingham, Nashville, Chattanooga, Columbus, Biloxi and Surrounding Areas.